Ants on any plant are never a good sight. They can multiply very quickly, which means that they can cover the whole plant in a very short time.

 While ants are usually harmless to basil and do not feed on it, they can be a nuisance sometimes.
 Thus, It is important to know why and how ants infest a basil plant and if so, how to get rid of them.

-Following are the possible reasons why your basil plant has ants on it.
+Reasons why your basil plant has ants on it

 1. Feeding on the secretion of other insects